-An examination of the existing situation in the various countries, from the point of view of the preservation of monuments and the display of collections in museums, reveals the serious inadequacy of the means provided for that purpose.
+An exemination of the existing situation in the various countries, from the point of view of the preservation of monuments and the display of collections in museums, reveals the serious inadequacy of the means provided for that purpose.
 Some States possess neither adequate legislation nor suitable administration.
 In other countries, including those with up-to-date technical services, the scarcity of the funds available for the preservation of monuments and the upkeep of museums is a constant source of difficulty.
 This scarcity is particularly marked in wardevastated countries.

-In spite of the wealth of their collections, some countries do not possess sufficient qualified staff or laboratories for the work of preservation and restoration of monuments and for the research necessary for the collection and classification of museum objects.
+In spite of the wealth of their collections, some countries do not possess sufficient qualified staff or laboratories for the work of preservation CL/452 Annex I - page 6 December 1950 and restoration of monuments and for the research necessary for the collection and classification of museum objects.